WernerVV93/MyPersonalPage/README.md

-Basic Person-Page using react+vite and tailwind css for styling.
+Basic Personal-Page using react+vite and tailwind css for styling.

 Not a completed page.
 More to be added...